fraca7/dsremap/doc/source/about.rst

 Using this software in combination with a specific Arduino setup allows you to alter on the fly the input of a Dual Shock before it reaches the PS4.
 This can be used to remap buttons, reverse analog pads, or implement gyro aiming even for games that don't support it "natively".

+.. note:: This has only be tested with the latest model of Dual Shock 4 (product ID 0x09cc) and will probably not work with other models.

 What is needed
 ==============